 - Securing the wires with Collodion.

-- Instructing set-up Technician to stay local and will be readily available and willing to answer patient questions for the duration of the study as well as assisting with any patient discomfort or technical malfunctions.
+- Instructing set-up Technologist to stay local and will be readily available and willing to answer patient questions for the duration of the study as well as assisting with any patient discomfort or technical malfunctions.